apache/camel-website/content/blog/2023/02/camel-k-roadmap-2023/index.md

 ## Kamelets

 We've mentioned briefly the dependency of the release process between Camel K and Kamelets.
 We've already worked to remove such a dependency and let Kamelets catalog to be released at any time.
 However we may need to move the Kamelets Custom Resource Definition into the catalog project.
 Right now, the CRDs are part of the release cycle of Camel K, so it makes sense to move them out and be able to recover them when required by the installation procedure.

+We can provide more features on the Kamelets side in order to be able to use headers, automatic data formats, etc.

 Another important point we may review is the ability to [bundle the Catalog as an OCI container](https://github.com/apache/camel-k/issues/2732).
 Right Camel K expects the catalog to be a Git repository, but it would be convenient to think other models of distributable artifacts.